Fractional Parabolic Theory as a High-Dimensional Limit of Fractional Elliptic Theory

-If $u(x,t) = 0$ and $\gr_{(x,t)} u(x,t) = 0$, then by definition $\disp \lim_{x_0 \to 0^+} U(x_0, x, t) = 0$ and $\disp \lim_{x_0 \to 0^+} \gr_{(x,t)} U(x_0, x,t) = 0$, so the conclusion of $(II)$ follows from Lemma \ref{BCLemma} as well. \end{proof} In summary, we have constructed sequences of maps $f_{n}$ and $F_{n}$, given in \eqref{fnDef} and \eqref{FnDef}, respectively, which serve as the connection between the elliptic and parabolic settings.
+In summary, we have constructed sequences of maps $f_{n}$ and $F_{n}$, given in \eqref{fnDef} and \eqref{FnDef}, respectively, which serve as the connection between the elliptic and parabolic settings.
 The following table describes these relationships and the notation that we use to describe our elliptic and parabolic settings.
 Note that $F_{n}$ is the connection between the elliptic column and the parabolic column.